 For now, another prospective ocean world on the radar is Enceladus, the moon of Saturn, but it would take 80-100 years even with the best technology available.
 Considering that, a humbler six-year journey to Europa seems like the most viable option.

-Let’s hope the big brains at NASA can conjure up a plan ASAP.
+Letβs hope the big brains at NASA can conjure up a plan ASAP.
 The universe might be ever expanding, but most of our patience levels are not!

-I’m Jessica (She/Her).
-Originally from Bermuda, I moved to London to get a Master’s degree in Media & Communications and now write for Thred to spread the word about positive social change, specifically ocean health and marine conservation.
-You can also find me dipping my toes into other subjects like pop culture, health, wellness, style, and beauty.
+Iβm Jessica (She/Her).
+I’m the Deputy Editor & Content Partnership Manager at Thred.
+Originally from the island of Bermuda, I specialise in writing about ocean health and marine conservation, but you can also find me delving into pop culture, health and wellness, plus sustainability in the beauty and fashion industries.
 Follow me on Twitter, LinkedIn and drop me some ideas/feedback via email.